Nouvelle Star: Auditions

 The inaugural season featured auditions in France, Belgium, and Quebec, Canada.
 Later series dropped Quebec from the audition tour, as Canadian Idol had started, and therefore, Francophones could audition in their home country.

-For Nouvelle Star's seasons 2, 3 and 4, auditions were held in Toulouse, Rennes, Marseilles, Lyon, and Paris and in one location in Belgium, at Liège.
+For Nouvelle Star's seasons 2, 3 and 4, auditions were held in Toulouse, Rennes, Marseille, Lyon, and Paris and in one location in Belgium, at Liège.